bhamburg/bh-blog/content/posts/2019-09-09-back-to-school.md

 Career-wise, I’m in a really good spot right now.
 They say the best time to look for a new job is when you already have one, but I haven’t had a compelling reason to leave Jefferson in seven years and I find the work we do at DICE to be rewarding.
 However, I’ve also read “Who Moved My Cheese?” and I’m well-aware of the pitfalls of stagnation.
 After all, the “I” stands for “innovation” and there is constant pressure to deliver on that promise.

 ## What Do I Have To Say?

+> What you have to say is unique and different from the stuff anyone else has to say.
+Even if you're talking about the same subject.
+You're going to approach the subject differently.
+You're going to cover a different amount of material than anyone else.
+You're going to give different examples.
+You're going to CONNECT with the audience in a different way than anyone else has.

+_Joe Eames, CEO of_ [_Thinkster.io_](https://thinkster.io)__

 ## Going Forward